 Now bake them at around 180 degrees for an hour or so, until they are soft.
 No need to turn or adjust; they will slowly cook to perfection!

 Once they are cooked, leave them to stand at room temperature, then simply scrape the tomatoes along with juices, garlic and herbs into a lidded container.
 Do not include the oil as this will solidify in the fridge and will make it harder to use the tomatoes alone.
-However, don’t discard the oil; all that flavour is perfect to tossed into warm pasta or drizzled over roasted vegetables.
+However, don’t discard the oil; all that flavour is perfect to toss into warm pasta or drizzled over roasted vegetables.
 Keep it in a separate jar.

 TIP